xavier53348/Flet-Box/README.md

 1. **Documentation and Modules**:

 - **Documentation**: We're actively working on creating comprehensive documentation for our Flet-Box framework.
 Your contributions can help make it more accessible, accurate, and user-friendly.
 Whether you're an expert or a beginner, your insights matter!

-- **Modules**: Our framework consists of various modules that handle different aspects of Flet activities.
-If you have expertise in any specific area (such as Documentation, Modules, or consensus algorithms ), consider contributing by improving existing modules or proposing new ones.

 2. **Financial Considerations**: